 Yes I was a good swimmer and, yes I was a good runner and, an exceptionally good cyclist.
 In fact there is an argument to say that I was a good all round sportsman.
 The fact remains that I absolutely was, event cricket Ian. 😂😂😂 “Sorry private joke”.

 The reality is, that I had to work bloody hard to achieve these things.
 I’d had to train harder than anybody else, do more miles than anybody else, practice for more hours than anybody else.

-All the hard work was worth it in the end though because, it kept me on the straight and narrow.
+All the hard work was worth it though because, it kept me on the straight and narrow.